You’ve found your home sweet home, but what potential horrors are lurking beneath the paint and wallpaper?

 Richard is a Fellow of the Royal Institution of Chartered Surveyors.
 He has been surveying and valuing property in Bridlington for the last 45 years and has therefore looked at hundreds if not thousands of properties in the Bridlington area.

-He is also a member of the Independent Surveyors and Valuers Association and a partner of D. Dunk, Lewis & Graves.
+He is also a member of the Independent Surveyors and Valuers Association.
 Independent Surveyors are dedicated to providing their clients with personal service and high standards of care without influence or pressures, which often prevail within large organisations (such as Banks, Building Societies, Insurance Companies and large Corporate Estate Agents) which offer financial services, or where performance is subject to ‘targets’ or ‘work related quotas’.

 Depending on the price of the property, peace of mind can cost as little as £300 + VAT.